I’ve been busy the last few months.

 Throughout it all, I wrote stories.
 And wrote more stories.
 And followed them with yet more stories.
 I enrolled in an MFA program and in my own mind, secretly and officially pronounced myself a writer-for-life.
 I still identify that way upon waking every morning and as I wander through the world.
 This realization has given me more than the desire to tell stories.
 It has taught me to listen closely to the rich skein of experiences available to each one of us if we simply prick up our ears.

 I visited Kassel in 1997 for what was only to be a three-day visit to see a cousin.
 He thought I was there to also see Documenta.
-I’d never heard of it and he gave me a wonderful introduction to the exhibition.
+I’d never heard of it and he gave me a wonderful introduction to the exhibition which has beautiful Expo Stands.
 I ended up spending a few weeks there, amazed and entranced at this city which transformed into breathing art.
 Since my trip there, I have kept Documenta in my mind and made various notes over the years as to how I might write about it.
 About a year ago, like many fictional impulses, a story about Documenta and Kassel finally crystallized in my mind and I wrote down my basic idea in a two-hour writing jag.
 This is the story I speak about in my Statement of Purpose.

 I believe the topic I’ve chosen is pregnant with possibilities as a novel.
 Over the years – from my near decade working at an independent bookstore to reading fiction with both a critical eye and an open heart to writing my own stories – I have come to believe wholly in an unattributed quote I read many years ago and now have tacked up above my computer: “Art is to reality as wine is to grapes.”
 To me, these words mean that the essence of the stuff of life is most palpably felt, seen, touched, heard and thought in the art that humans produce.
 For me, for many I venture to say, history is most strongly and truthfully felt through the stories we read and the stories we tell.
 Dickens did more to share stories about economic inequality and child labor practices in Victorian England than any other writer.
 Though he is most certainly not the premier dry-fact chronicler and journalist of the era (that person is relegated, rightly or wrongly, to forgotten memories), he did, like so many other writers of fiction across the world, imbue history with a narrative that strengthens the truth of a lonely statistic.